Your most common Christmas dinner problems, fixed

 Buy a spare one just in case!
 If it’s too late, change strategy.
 Crumble Christmas cake into ice cream and serve with a sauce made of coffee liqueur and double cream.
 A lighter dessert of Christmas pud ice cream might even be a welcome relief after such a filling feast.

-Have you had any festive fiascos, or have some tips to avoid added stress?
-We'd love to hear below...
+Have you had any festive fiascos, or do you have some tips to avoid added stress?
+Leave a comment below...